Say Aah

 "Say Aah" is a song by American singer Trey Songz featuring American rapper Fabolous.
 The track was written by the two along with Nate Walka, Ronald M. Ferebee, Jr., Tony Scales, and Don Correll, with the latter producing it with Troy Taylor and Young Yonny.
 It was released on January 12, 2010 as the fourth single from Songz's third studio effort, Ready (2009).
-The song has lyrical content referring to a night of drinking during a birthday celebration, with the title referencing the eponymous phrase said doctors or dentists to denote a patient's oral treatment.
+The song has lyrical content referring to a night of drinking during a birthday celebration, with the title referencing the eponymous phrase said by doctors or dentists to denote a patient's oral treatment.

 The song received mostly positive reviews, and became Songz's biggest hit at the time, reaching number nine on the US Billboard Hot 100, his first top ten hit.
 Additionally, it reached number three on the Hot R&B/Hip-Hop Songs chart, and peaked at sixteen on the Pop Songs chart.
 The song was later certified Double Platinum in the United States by the RIAA.
 "Say Aah" became Songz's first song to chart internationally, reaching number forty-three in Canada.
 The music video features Songz and Fabolous at a club, and serves as a predecessor to the video for "I Invented Sex", also by Songz.
 The song was nominated for "Viewers' Choice" and "Best Collaboration" at the 2010 BET Awards.